Scaling & Root Planing – Hoover, AL

 to Stop Gum Disease

 Scaling and root planing in Hoover, AL is generally the first stage of treatment that we provide patients with gum disease.
 This thorough cleaning process is non-surgical and works to remove etiologic agents on teeth, including plaque, tartar, and calculus.
 All of these agents cause gingival inflammation and dental disease.
 Whether it’s for preventive measures or as a stand-alone treatment, scaling and root planing is the most ideal solution.
 If you have gingivitis or moderate to severe periodontal disease, scaling and root planing are likely right for you!

-Why Choose Moulton Dentistry for Scaling & Root Planing?
+Why Choose Moulton Dentistry of Hoover for Scaling & Root Planing?

 - Improved Comfort, Precision and Accuracy via Laser Dentistry